 Please note that being approved for a visa does not automatically grant your entry to Antigua and Barbuda.
 Immigration Officers at points of entry may deny your entry at their own discretion.

-The cost of your e-visa will depend on which processing speed you choose.
-There are three processing speeds to choose from: standard, rush, and super rush.
+The cost of your eVisa will depend on which processing speed you choose:

-- Standard Speed - including service fees, the total standard application cost is USD 135.00 and is processed in 14 Business Days.
+- Standard Speed: Including service fees - USD 135.00, and is processed in 14 Business Days.

-- Rush Application - including service fees, the total rush application cost is USD 165.00 and is processed in 11 Business Days.
+- Rush Application: Including service fees - USD 165.00, and is processed in 11 Business Days.

-- Super Rush - including service fees, the total super rush application cost is USD 200.00 and is processed in 8 Business Days.
+- Super Rush: Including service fees - USD 200.00, and is processed in 8 Business Days.